Shmuel Flatto-Sharon: Emigration to Israel

-In 1972, he made aliyah to Israel, fleeing the French authorities as he was wanted for embezzling $60 million.
+In 1972, he moved to Israel, fleeing the French authorities who sought to arrest him for embezzling $60 million.
 He bought a villa in Savyon and immediately launched a business career in Israel.
-He entered a partnership with Israeli businessman Avraham Pilz, with whom he established the Dizengoff Center, which was Israel's first shopping mall.
+He entered into a partnership with Israeli businessman Avraham Pilz, with whom he established the Dizengoff Center, Israel's first shopping mall.

 Israeli political career

 Despite barely speaking Hebrew, in 1977 he formed a one-man party, also named Flatto-Sharon, to run in the Knesset elections that year, hoping to obtain parliamentary immunity to avoid extradition to France.

 The list won 2% of the vote, enough for two seats.
 However, as it was a one-man list, only one seat was taken.
 It has been suggested that the surprising level of support that the party won was a response to France's refusal to extradite Abu Daoud, who was wanted in Israel for the Munich massacre.

 Once ensconced in the Knesset, he joined Menachem Begin's coalition, with one of his first acts being to vote in favour of a law that prohibited the extradition of Israeli citizens.
 He sat on the Economic Affairs Committee and in 1978 he renamed the party Development and Peace.
 During his Knesset term he was involved in negotiations to free Israeli POWs.
 The party ran in the 1981 and 1984 elections, but did not pass the electoral threshold of 1% in either, and subsequently disappeared.
 He was never extradited to France to serve the five-year sentence given to him in his absence, as the five-year statute of limitations expired.

-In 1984 he was sentenced to three months community service for bribery during the 1977 election campaign.
+In 1984, he was sentenced to three months community service for bribery during the 1977 election campaign.
 It had emerged that he had "bought votes in 1977 by promising apartments to young couples and homes to others at reduced prices" as well as paying voters (who were described as "campaign workers") and giving money to a local party in Dimona to be associated with his party.
 His community service was performed in a state agency in Tel Aviv.